 The program has been designed to raise the standard of service delivery within the sector whilst providing further assurance to clients, industry stakeholders and broader industries.

-AUSactive is continuing to evolve the Business Certification Program as a result of;
+AUSactive is continuing to evolve the Business Certification Program through:

 - Industry consultation